microsoft/napajs/docs/design/transport-js-builtins.md

 }
 ```

+- Life cycle of SharedArrayBuffer (SAB)
+> 1. When a SAB participates transportation among napa workers, its life cycle will be extended till the last reference this SAB.
+The reference of a SAB could be
+>>> 1) a SAB object in its original isolate.

+>>> 2) a received SAB transported from another napa workers, including node zone of napa.

+>>> 3) a TypedArray or DataView created from the original SAB or a received SAB.

+> 2. The life cycle extension during transportation is achieved through the ExternalizedContents SharedPtrWrap of the SAB.
+>>> 1) When a SAB is transported for the first time, it will be externalized and its ExternalizedContents will be stored in its SerializedData.
+At the same time, the SharedPtrWrap of the ExternalizedContents will be set to the '_externalized' property of the original SAB.

+>>> 2) When a SAB is transported for the second time or later, it wil skip externalization and find its ExternalizedContents from its '_externalized' property, and store it to its SerializedData.

+>>> 3) When a napa worker try to restored a transported SAB, it will find the pre-stored ExternalizedContents, and create a SharedPtrWrap for it, then set it to the to-be-restored SAB.

+>>> 4) The life cycle of the SharedArrayBuffer is extended by the SharedPtrWrap of its ExternalizedContents.

 ## Constraints
 The above solution is based on the serialization / deserialization mechanism of V8.
 It may have the following constraints.